nasiegel88/H.pylori-siegel_et_al_2022/README.md

     mamba create -n repo2docker -c conda-forge jupyter-repo2docker mamba activate repo2docker

 III\.
-Create a docker image using [repo2docker](https://repo2docker.readthedocs.io/en/latest/index.html)
+Create a docker image using [repo2docker](https://repo2docker.readthedocs.io/en/latest/index.html).
+Once the Docker image is created clicked on the link to launch Jupyter and then select Rstudio.
+Lastly, the analysis is in the script title `analysis.RMD`.

     repo2docker $PWD